the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 });
 ~~~~~~~~

 Why should you want to do that?
-There is one use case where it makes sense to use a function over an object.
+There is one crucial use case where it makes sense to use a function over an object.
 It is when you update the state depending on the previous state or props.
-If you don't use a function, the internal state managament can cause bugs.
+If you don't use a function, the internal state management can cause bugs.

 But why does it cause bugs to use an object over a function when the update depends on the previous state or props?
 The React `setState()` method is asynchronous.
 React batches `setState()` calls and executes them eventually.
 It can happen that the previous state or props changed in between when you would rely on it.